python-escpos/python-escpos/README.md

 4. Define your instance
 ------------------------------------------------------------------

-The following example shows how to initialize the Epson TM-TI88IV
+The following example shows how to initialize a printer over USB.

-*** NOTE: Always finish the sequence with Epson.cut() otherwise
+*** NOTE: Always finish the sequence with cut otherwise
           you will endup with weird chars being printed.

     from escpos import printer